 Elio’s father is different.
 He understands the nature of Elio’s desire.
 But he has his own difficulties with feelings; and he, too, uses an intellectual, “smart” defense.
 Plus, it’s not unlikely, that Elio feels “dismissed” and in competition for his dad, when other bright students (like Oliver) come to study – making Elio watch, sit in the “back seat,” feel on the outside; that the other is “better.”

-These are Elio and Oliver’s vulnerabilities and they play them out with each other.
+These are Elio and Oliver’s vulnerabilities and they play them out with each other in Call Me By Your Name.
 Elio watches Oliver’s self-assured, assertive, arrogant repartee and secretly has his eyes on every move Oliver makes.
 Oliver, in all his apparent self-confidence, gives rather mixed messages.

-Oliver isn’t really as secure as he looks.
+Plus, Oliver isn’t really as secure as he looks.
 With his feelings, he isn’t forthright at all.
 Actually, he’s very unsure of the “goodness” of his desires.
 He rubs Elio’s shoulders.
 They swim together.
-They banter.
+Banter.
 This is how they begin; by keeping an intellectual distance.

 But, in one essential piece of their banter is a clue – to the difficulty between them and inside them.
 Their feelings are in hiding.